LOADING ...

 was the music where everyone sells out.
 Where all the artists

-will eventually themselves to commercialism, the place where the
+will eventually whore to commercialism, the place where the

-about the music and even things I didn't want to know.
+about the music business and even things I didn't to know.
 He said he

-could make me a star, one of the things the world had ever seen.
+could make me a star, one of the biggest things the had ever seen.

 aspiring young manager named Alex Rodman and together we on the whole

-Just the release of my first album I was sitting on the steps in
+Just before the release of my album I was sitting on the steps in

 front of my apartment when a gypsy woman passed by.
-She and asked
+She stopped and

 me if I would like my fortune and I had never had it done so I was

-more than happy to say yes.
-She a deck of Tarot cards and began
+more than to say yes.
+She revealed a deck of Tarot cards and began

-to tell me of my past in which she went into great about the pain
+to tell me of my past in which she went into great detail about the

 of my youth, my brother and my parents.
-She saw my present my great
+She saw my present with my

-struggle to and fulfillment of my dreams and new found happiness
+struggle to succeed and of my dreams and new found happiness

-but after about ten minutes she stopped and I wanted to of my future
+but after about ten minutes she stopped and I to know of my future

-and pleaded for her to go on and finally she spoke.
-She showed me a
+and for her to go on and finally she spoke.
+She showed me a very

-disturbing vision of I was going.
+disturbing of where I was going.
 I told her that I wanted a

 phenomenal and fame and in the cards she saw a fallen hero and

-for the of death wears the mask of the King of Mercy".
+for the face of death wears the mask of the of Mercy".
 I asked her if

-she was sure of she had seen and with a blank stare she turned and
+she was of what she had seen and with a blank stare she turned and

-walked away leaving me with the cards and a haunting that follow me
+walked away leaving me with the cards and a haunting would follow me

 the of my life.

 Success agreed with me with amazing ease.
-The more records I sold the
+The more records I the more

 I had of everything - friends, money, women, cars, houses.
 It was